Skip to main content

 Response Codes

 Showpad uses conventional HTTP response codes to indicate the success or failure of an API request.
-In general:

 2xx Codes